Wave1art/VisualSFM_OS_X_Installer/README.md

 11. All files are copied into the vsfm/bin directory that is ready to work with, just double click on VisualSFM, add it to your dock perhaps (only works in the far right hand part of the dock).

-12... stay tuned for updates, but that's pretty much the procedure in a nutshell.